Joshua Davis: PhD student

 ORCID: orcid.org/0000-0001-9499-4285

-Josh’s PhD research focuses on shifts in skills and behaviour in the transition from agriculture to nature-based recovery across England.
+Josh’s PhD research focuses on addressing shifts in knowledge and skills required in delivering landscape-scale nature-based recovery

-Josh’s PhD is funded by the Education and Evolution Trust (as part of a broader proposal concerning nature recovery involving Gloucestershire Wildlife Trust and Beowulf Rewilding LLP).
-He is supervised by Associate Professor Chris Short (CCRI), Professor Julie Ingram (CCRI), and Professor Tom Macmillan (RAU).
+Josh’s PhD is funded by the Education and Evolution Trust (as part of a broader collaborative studentship with Gloucestershire Wildlife Trust (GWT), Sapperton Wilder, and the Royal Agricultural University (RAU).
+He is supervised by Associate Professor Chris Short (CCRI), Professor Julie Ingram (CCRI), and Professor Tom MacMillan (RAU).

 His wider research interests include the social, economic, legislative, and regulatory obstacles to sustainable land and marine management practices, rewilding, and nature recovery.